 On June 4, 1942 at 4:40pm Ryūjō launches a third strike including 9 B5N1 Kates and 6 A6M2 joined by 16 other planes from Junyō.
 At 6:10pm they bomb fuel tanks, anti-aircraft gun positions, hospital, peer and the Naval Air Station.
 A6M2 Zero 4593 piloted by Koga, crashed upside down on Akutan Island, killing the pilot but the aircraft was largely intact.
 Later, this Zero was located and salvaged, the first intact Zero captured by U. S. intelligence.
 The rest of the aircraft return to their carriers by 8:26pm.
 Afterwards, the Northern Force was ordered southward to join 2nd Carrier Strike Force under the command of Admiral Nagumo.

 After the Japanese defeat during the Battle of Midway, Ryūjō became a more important asset to the Japanese Navy as one of their remaining undamaged carriers.
-During August 1942 she reassigned to Carrier Division 2 along with Shōkaku and Zuikaku were sent to the Solomon Islands.
-Ryūjō's role was to support a convoy of transports that were to reinforce and resupply Japanese troops on Guadalcanal and attack Henderson Field, while the fleet carriers operated against the U.S. Navy aircraft carriers during the Battle of the Eastern Solomons.
+During August 1942 she reassigned to Carrier Division 2 along with Shōkaku and Zuikaku and deployed to the Solomon Islands.
+Ryūjō's role was to support a convoy of transports that were to reinforce and resupply Japanese troops on Guadalcanal and attack Henderson Field, while the fleet carriers operated against the U.S. Navy (USN) aircraft carriers.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|